gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/107_SubscribeParameter.rst

 .. topic:: Definition

-  This component is used to subscribe to a parameter that is set in a RADii Viewer or by `Publish Parameter`_ , it can then be changed in the Viewer and fed back into the Grashopper session with this component.
+  This component is used to subscribe to a parameter that is set in a RADii Viewer or by `Publish Parameter`_ , it can then be changed in the Viewer and fed back into the Grasshopper session with this component.

 Radii viewer counterpart